 Large Language Model (LLM):

-AI models trained on vast text data to generate human-like responses.
+A type of AI trained on vast text corpora to generate human-like text and understand language nuances.

 Machine Learning (ML):

-A subset of AI where computers improve predictions by learning from data.
+A foundational method of AI where models improve at tasks by learning from data instead of being explicitly programmed.

 Multimodal AI: